Air989/Antistasi-Plus-FRA-80s/README.md

-  This is a custom antistasi plus made by Air98 & Nova, This is an 80's rebellion mod is in its early development and will be added and modified very frequently.
+  This is a custom antistasi plus made by Air98 & Nova, This is an 80's rebellion mod it is in it's early development and will be added and modified very frequently.
 This mod was also made with FRA (80s) Custom Faction and that mod will also be updated as much as possible.
 I do not own and I did not create any of these files I simply just tweaked the factions.

 Current Maps That are Changed to Cold War:
 - Altis